elhoussine/elhoussine/README.md

 <h3>🏷 Projects</h3>

-  - &nbsp; [StockY](https://stockxy.herokuapp.com/#/), this full-stack, single-page app is a functional clone of the popular e-commerce marketplace [StockX](https://www.stockx.com/), that allows users to trade authentic sneakers, clothes, accessories, NFTs, and more.
+  - &nbsp; [StockY](https://stockxy.herokuapp.com/#/), this full-stack, single-page e-commerce marketplace app inspired by StockX.
+Enables trading of authentic sneakers, clothes, accessories, NFTs, and more.

-  - &nbsp; [Kuiz](https://elhoussine.github.io/Kuiz/) is a single-player trivia game, asks the player to select a trivia category and a number of questions to be shown.
-The player has to pick a correct answer, from the choices displayed, for each question in a limited time.
+  - &nbsp; [Kuiz](https://elhoussine.github.io/Kuiz/) is a single-player trivia game that challenges players to answer questions within a limited time frame.

   - &nbsp; [DevFocus](https://devfocus.herokuapp.com/#/) is a full-stack app built for developers to organize their job search, track job applications, store contacts, and practice for interviews.